My Genealogy Came to Life Today

 We then concluded the founding of the churches are as follows:

-• Madison Grove Baptist Church - 1892
+Madison Grove Baptist Church - 1892

-• Rocky Mount AME Zion Church - 1880
+Rocky Mount AME Zion Church - 1880

-• Gatewood Station AME Zion Church - to be determined
+Gatewood Station AME Zion Church - to be determined

-• Other churches will be added
+Other churches will be added

 When we left this morning, we only knew about Rocky Mount AME Zion Church.
 Mr. Willoughby said that he knew of formerly enslaved people buried at Madison Grove Baptist Church.
 We will visit these churches.
 On a Sunday in July, the Willoughby's and Steve Bailey will accompany us when we go to Rocky Mount AME Zion Church.
 That's where Walter is buried.
 I want to find out where Charlotte Nelms Smith was laid to rest.
-We want figure out who many be related to us.
+We want figure out who may be related to us.

 I also want to feel what Buck Nelms missed having been separated from his family since the 1840's.
+These occurrences are common with me.
+If you want to know more about them, then read about how I found the formerly enslaved: My Best Genealogy Tips: Finding Formerly Enslaved Ancestors.